microsoft/qsharp/generated_docs/Microsoft.Quantum.Math/ExtendedGreatestCommonDivisorL.md

+# ExtendedGreatestCommonDivisorL function

-# function ExtendedGreatestCommonDivisorL(a : BigInt, b : BigInt) : (BigInt, BigInt)
+`function ExtendedGreatestCommonDivisorL(a : BigInt, b : BigInt) : (BigInt, BigInt)`

 ## Summary
 Returns a tuple (u,v) such that u*a+v*b=GCD(a,b)